protono/hello-algo/algos.md

 **binary search**

-- Applicable to the situation of large amount of data, the efficiency performance is stable, and the worst time complexity is $O(log\,n)$.
+- Applicable to the situation of large amount of data, the efficiency performance is stable, and the worst time complexity is $O(log\ n)$.
 - The amount of data cannot be too large, because storing an array requires continuous memory space.
 - It is not suitable for scenarios where data is added or deleted frequently, because the overhead of maintaining an ordered array is high.